valenca13/15_min_city_Reddit_Github/BTM.md

 ![](BTM_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

+#### Detect the order of the topics

 ``` r
 model$theta
 ```

     ## [1] 0.1362396 0.1170003 0.3726281 0.1622498 0.2118821

+> **Note:** The BTM is a generative model.
+Therefore the results can be
+> slightly different.
+The `model$theta` is important to detect the
+> percentage and order of each topic in order to define the labels.

 #### Plot BTM with legend on topics